oVirt/ovirt-site/source/feature/networklinking.html.md

     * Activate/Deactivate

-        * These actions will be removed from the action bar of the subtab (The user will be able to control the Vnic's state through the add/edit Vnic dialogs)
+        * These actions will be removed from the action menu of the subtab and from the context menu (The user will be able to control the Vnic's state through the add/edit Vnic dialogs)

 *   **Updated Actions**